hsf-training/analysis-essentials/shell/05-loop.md

 ![For Loop in Action](../fig/shell_script_for_loop_flow_chart.svg)

-## Nelle's Pipeline: Processing Files
+{% challenge "Nelle's Pipeline: Processing Files" %}

 Nelle is now ready to process her data files.
 Since she's still learning how to use the shell,